flatiron-labs/learn.co-CommonMark/quiz.md

     puts "hello"
   end
 ```

 ```
 The reserved character below generates a short answer response textfield.
+(DEPRECATED - DO NOT USE)

 [-]